yasuflatland-lf/spring-boot-webflux-kotlin-coroutine/README.md

 ```
 `application-local.yml` will be referred for the configuration.

-`make devDB` only spins up MySQL, and `make devBoot` run this application by development mode via `gradle`.
+`make devDB` only spins up Database, and `make devBoot` run this application by development mode via `gradle`.

 ### How to run test
 ```bash